Bronchiectasis: A Chronic Lung Condition

 Effective airway clearance is essential in bronchiectasis management to remove mucus and reduce the risk of infections:

-These therapies help improve lung function:
+These therapies help improve lung function and overall well-being:

 5. Vaccinations and Preventive Measures